tom-james-watson/wikitrivia/README.md

 This project is using the open data provided by ADEME (*Agence de l'environnement et de la maîtrise de l'énergie*, the french State agency working on climate change).
 Raw data are avaible on ADEME website, with a [nice website for users](https://impactco2.fr), or through [an API](https://impactco2.fr/api-doc).

-This is the early beginning of the project and it has several limitations at the moment:
-- It is only available in french, as that's the only language in which ADEME is providing the information.
-We plan to discuss with them to see if they can provide at least english as well.
-- It is using the french CO<sub>2</sub> data based on France characteristics.
+⚠️ As a consequence, the CO<sub>2</sub> data are based on France characteristics.
 The biggest difference with other countries is a very low carbon footprint for electricy consumption as France has mainly low carbon electrical plants.
-The CO<sub>2</sub> number would be very different in other countries like those using coal power plants for example.
+The CO<sub>2</sub> footprint for anything involving electricity would be very different in other countries like those using coal power plants for example.
-- It is ugly and buggy at the moment 😅 but we hope to improve this in the short term 🥳

 ## Contributions